DerickEddington/graph_safe_compare/benches/README.md

 `2^(depth+1)-2` recursions for the `degenerate_dag` graph shape.
 With a depth of `18`, `2^19 - 2`
 recursions are done.

-The vector stack is `109%` as fast as the call-stack, comparing this case to `basic::degenerate_dag::equiv`.
+The vector stack is `136%` as fast as the call-stack, comparing this case to `basic::degenerate_dag::equiv`, presumably due to a vector being faster at pushing and popping due to those operations being simpler and smaller than they are for the call-stack.

 ---

 ```
-deep_safe::inverted_list::equiv                     ... bench:     111,597 ns/iter (+/- 11,637)
+deep_safe::inverted_list::equiv                     ... bench:      91,485 ns/iter (+/- 24,764)
-deep_safe::list::equiv                              ... bench:     112,183 ns/iter (+/- 7,879)
+deep_safe::list::equiv                              ... bench:      88,588 ns/iter (+/- 7,122)
 ```

 Like the basic variant, the deep-safe variants do `2*length` recursions for lists.

 These cases, with a length of `8,000`, do `16,000` recursions, on a vector stack.

-The vector stack is `136%` and `161%` as fast as the call-stack, comparing these cases to the `basic::list::equiv` and `basic::inverted_list::equiv` cases.
+The vector stack is `182%` and `192%` as fast as the call-stack, comparing these cases to the `basic::list::equiv` and `basic::inverted_list::equiv` cases.

 ---

 ```
-deep_safe::long_inverted_list::equiv                ... bench:   4,403,571 ns/iter (+/- 629,291)
+deep_safe::long_inverted_list::equiv                ... bench:   6,459,989 ns/iter (+/- 290,648)
-deep_safe::long_list::equiv                         ... bench:   6,693,426 ns/iter (+/- 422,358)
+deep_safe::long_list::equiv                         ... bench:   3,812,624 ns/iter (+/- 395,841)
 ```

 These cases, with a length of `2^18`, do `2^19` recursions, on a vector stack.

 The same amount of recursions is done as the `degenerate_dag` cases, but with much deeper depth.
-While the `recursion/ns` speed is, at worst, around `50%` as fast, or, at best, around `77%` as fast, (comparing `deep_safe::long_list::equiv` or `deep_safe::long_inverted_list::equiv` to `deep_safe::degenerate_dag::equiv`), the deep-safe variants can handle very-deep graphs which the basic and only-cycle-safe variants cannot handle at any speed.
+While the `recursion/ns` speed is, at worst, around `43%` as fast, or, at best, around `74%` as fast, (comparing `deep_safe::long_inverted_list::equiv` or `deep_safe::long_list::equiv` to `deep_safe::degenerate_dag::equiv`), the deep-safe variants can handle very-deep graphs which the basic and only-cycle-safe variants cannot handle at any speed.

 While a vector stack is faster than the call stack for the cases with shallower shapes, it is slower for these cases.
-For the `long_list` shape, this is expected, but for the `long_inverted_list` shape, it is unexpected.
+For the `long_inverted_list` shape, this is expected, but for the `long_list` shape, it is unexpected.

-The `long_inverted_list` benefits from a kind of "tail-call elimination" because it descends its list elements, which are leaf nodes, before descending its list tails, and so the maximum amount of items on its vector stack should be only `2`.
-Whereas, `long_list` descends its list tails before its list elements, and so the maximum amount of items on its vector stack should be the same as its length of `2^18`.
+The `long_list` benefits from a kind of "tail-call elimination" because it descends its list elements, which are leaf nodes, before descending its list tails, and so the maximum amount of items on its vector stack should be only `2`.
+Whereas, `long_inverted_list` descends its list tails before its list elements, and so the maximum amount of items on its vector stack should be the same as its length of `2^18`.

-With `long_list` using so much of a vector there are factors that explain why it is slower than `long_inverted_list`.
+With `long_inverted_list` using so much of a vector there are factors that explain why it is slower than `long_list`.
 Linux's demand paging of larger allocations is suspected to be at play, which will cause some slow-down since the cost is not amortized since the vector memory is allocated and used only once for each iteration of this case.
 Further, twice the initial capacity of a vector is used, causing a reallocation for resizing it, for each iteration, which will cause more slow-down.

-It is currently unexplained why the speed of `deep_safe::long_inverted_list::equiv` is not closer to that of `deep_safe::degenerate_dag::equiv`.
+It is currently unexplained why the speed of the `long_list` case is not closer to that of `deep_safe::degenerate_dag::equiv`.
+It is assumed to not be due to cache-locality differences regarding their vector stacks, since they both access only the very beginning of a vector.

-(Note about achieving the TCE:  Users control the order that edges are descended for their types, and so can achieve TCE for their shapes regardless of whether they are "left-handed" or "right-handed".
+(Note about achieving the TCE outside these benchmarks: Users can control the order that edges are descended for their types, and so can achieve TCE for their shapes regardless of whether they are "left-handed" or "right-handed".
 Unlike with traditional TCE of fixed equivalence predicates.)

 ---

 ```
-deep_safe::short_degenerate_dag::equiv              ... bench:       1,727 ns/iter (+/- 76)
+deep_safe::short_degenerate_dag::equiv              ... bench:       1,371 ns/iter (+/- 57)
 ```

 This case, with a depth of `7`, does `254` (`2^8 - 2`) recursions, like the basic variant, but on a vector stack, unlike the basic variant.

-The vector stack is `105%` as fast as the call-stack, comparing this case to `basic::short_degenerate_dag::equiv`.
+The vector stack is `142%` as fast as the call-stack, comparing this case to `basic::short_degenerate_dag::equiv`.

 ---

 ```
-deep_safe::short_inverted_list::equiv               ... bench:       1,298 ns/iter (+/- 54)
+deep_safe::short_inverted_list::equiv               ... bench:       1,076 ns/iter (+/- 39)
-deep_safe::short_list::equiv                        ... bench:       1,303 ns/iter (+/- 70)
+deep_safe::short_list::equiv                        ... bench:       1,064 ns/iter (+/- 46)
 ```

 These cases, with a length of `100`, do `200` recursions, like the basic variant, but on a vector stack, unlike the basic variant.

-The vector stack is `%137` and `130%` as fast as the call-stack, comparing these cases to `basic::short_list::equiv` and `basic::short_inverted_list::equiv`.
+The vector stack is `162%` as fast as the call-stack, comparing these cases to `basic::short_list::equiv` and `basic::short_inverted_list::equiv`.

 ---

 ```
-robust::degenerate_cyclic::equiv                    ... bench:       3,011 ns/iter (+/- 110)
+robust::degenerate_cyclic::equiv                    ... bench:       3,055 ns/iter (+/- 156)
-robust::degenerate_cyclic::precheck_equiv           ... bench:       5,676 ns/iter (+/- 201)
+robust::degenerate_cyclic::precheck_equiv           ... bench:       5,099 ns/iter (+/- 38)
-robust::degenerate_dag::equiv                       ... bench:       2,952 ns/iter (+/- 76)
+robust::degenerate_dag::equiv                       ... bench:       2,995 ns/iter (+/- 49)
-robust::degenerate_dag::precheck_equiv              ... bench:       5,894 ns/iter (+/- 227)
+robust::degenerate_dag::precheck_equiv              ... bench:       5,287 ns/iter (+/- 145)
 ```

 The robust variant is like a combination of `cycle_safe` and `deep_safe`, in that it does detect